-When a person is injured through the fault or negligence of another person or company in New Jersey, they have legal recourse to file a claim seeking compensation for the damages and medical costs associated with their accident.
-But what happens if the negligent party is the State of New Jersey or another local public entity, such as a town, county or public agency?
-State and local public entities are entitled to protection from certain lawsuits under a law known as the Tort Claims Act.
-This Act is codified under Title 59 of the New Jersey Statutes and protects public entities from being sued in certain types of cases as well as limiting the nature and degree in which they can be sued in other cases.
+When a person gets an injury through the fault or negligence of another person or company in New Jersey, they have legal recourse to file a claim.
+With this, they may seek compensation for the damages and medical costs associated with their accident.
+But what happens if the negligent party is the State of New Jersey?
+Or, another local public entity, such as a town, county or public agency?
+State and local public entities are entitled to protection from certain lawsuits; under a law known as the Tort Claims Act.
+This Act is codified under Title 59 of the New Jersey Statutes.
+It protects public entities from being sued in certain types of cases.
+Additionally, it limits the nature and degree in which they can be eligible for prosecution in other cases.

 What is Title 59 and how does it affect personal injury claims?

 Title 59 and the New Jersey Tort Claims Act

 Title 59 preserves the common-law rule of “sovereign immunity”.
 This means that it protects the state of New Jersey and its agencies from prosecution.
 The Tort Claims Act, however, includes special areas where a prosecution for negligence is possible for a State or local public.
 That is, provided that the injured party complies with all aspects of the Act before filing a lawsuit.

 Types of Claims Preserved Under Tort Claims Act